picqer/bol-plaza-php-client/README.md

 See the [tests file](tests/BolPlazaClientTest.php) for more information.

-Thanks to @wienkit for migrating this package for the Bol Plaza API V2.
+Thanks to @mwienk for migrating this package for the Bol Plaza API V2.